 United Airlines secures $5 bln loan backed by loyalty program

+Under the loan deal structured by Goldman Sachs, Barclays Bank and Morgan Stanley Senior Funding, United will retain control over its loyalty program, valued at about $20 billion, the airline executives said.

+Slots, gates and routes could be used as collateral for the government loan, the company said.
+Rival American Airlines AAL.O has said it could use its loyalty program as collateral for a government loan.

-Chicago-based United sees its daily cash burn slowing to $30 million per day by the end of the third quarter, and said it believes it could use slots, gates and routes as collateral if it ultimately taps a $4.5 billion government loan before Sept.
-30.
+United sees its daily cash burn slowing to $30 million per day by the end of the third quarter, and said it could reach break-even by the end of the year, as American and Delta Air Lines DAL.N have forecast, depending on how demand evolves.

+The airline said ticketed passenger revenue has jumped for June and July versus April, when U.S. passenger numbers reached a record low, but said July revenue would still be down between 82% and 88% from a year ago.

+It still expects demand to be down on Oct.
+1, when billions of dollars in government payroll aid for airline employees runs out.

 ((tracy.rucinski@thomsonreuters.com; 1-312-408-8575; Reuters Messaging: tracy.rucinski.thomsonreuters.com@reuters.net))